-There are a few different methods for cutting a dado.
-Probably the most common method is to use a stacked dado head cutter on a table saw.
-This consists of two 8" diameter, 1/8"-kerf saw blades with a number of 1/8" & 1/16" chippers in between.
-By adding or removing chippers, you can get pretty much any width groove between 1/4" and 3/4".
+There are a couple different methods for cutting a dado on a table saw.
+Probably the most common method is to use a stacked dado head cutter instead of the standard circular blade on a table saw.
+The stacked dado head consists of two 8-inch-diameter, 1/8-inch-kerf saw blades with a number of 1/8- and 1/16-inch chippers in between.
+By adding or removing chippers, you can get pretty much any width of dado between 1/4 and 3/4 inch.
 Wider dadoes can be cut by making more than one pass through the saw.

 A stacked dado head cutter set should only be used on a table saw or on some radial arm saws (check the tool's documentation to see if your table saw or radial arm saw will accommodate a stacked dado head cutting set).
-Do not attempt to use a stacked dado head cutting set on a circular saw, as this would be extremely dangerous.
+Do not attempt to use a stacked dado head cutting set on a hand-held circular saw, as this is extremely dangerous.

 Another option is a "wobble" dado set.
 This is a single saw blade set on an adjustable spindle.
 Adjusting the blade angle on the spindle will change the width of the dado.
-While these are much cheaper than a stacked dado head cutter set, the results are far less predictable, and in my experience, rarely acceptable.
-I'd resist the urge to buy a wobble dado and save my pennies for a quality stacked dado set.
-I'm also not entirely comfortable with the safety of using a wobble blade.
+While these are much cheaper than a stacked dado head cutter set, the results are far less predictable and often disappointing.
+Also, the safety of wobble blades is questionable.
+It's better to save your money for a quality stacked dado set, or use a different tool for the job.

-Use a straight edge to guide the router, to ensure a straight path.
-Be advised that using a 3/4" router bit will cut a dado slightly larger than a 3/4" sheet of plywood (which is really 23/32" thick).
-While 23/32" bits are commercially available, using a 1/2" bit and two passes would provide the desired results.
+Use a straightedge to guide the router and ensure a straight path.
+Be aware that using a 3/4-inch router bit will cut a dado slightly larger than a 3/4-inch sheet of plywood (which is really 23/32 inch thick).
+While 23/32-inch straight router bits are commercially available, using a 1/2-inch bit and two passes can provide the same result.

-When cutting a dado, try to avoid cutting any deeper than 1/3 of the way through the stock receiving the dado, to keep from weakening the stock.
-For instance, when cutting a dado in a 3/4" shelf standard, make your dado cut 1/4" into the standard.
+When cutting a dado slot, try to avoid cutting any deeper than one-third of the way through the piece, to keep from weakening the stock.
+For instance, when cutting a dado in a 3/4-inch-thick material, make your dado cut no more than about 1/4 inch deep.

-Set the fence to the proper width and mark the start and stop points for cutting the dado on the fence with a pencil.
-Then, after starting the router, slide the stock over top of the head (keeping it against the fence) and ease it down onto the cutter.
-Slide the stock forward to the stop point, then back the stock up an inch or so before turning off the motor.
+There may be times when a dado shouldn't be cut the entire length or width of the stock, such as when you want a "blind" or "stopped" dado joint.
+In this case, it's usually best to cut the dado on a router table: Set the fence to the proper width and mark the start and stop points for the dado on the fence with a pencil.
+Then, after starting the router motor, slide the stock over the top of the head (keeping it against the fence) and ease it down onto the cutter.
+Slide the stock forward to the stop point, then back up the stock an inch or so before turning off the router.
 Wait for the cutting head to stop spinning before lifting the stock off of the table.